HomerReid/meep_adjoint/docs/tutorial/index.rst

 The :class:`OptimizationProblem<meep_adjoint.OptimizationProblem>` constructor accepts a large number of required and optional input arguments, whose setup will typically occupy a straightforward but somewhat lengthy chunk of your driver script.
-You will find exhaustive auto-generated documentation for the full set of arguments in the :doc:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :doc:`worked examples </example_gallery/index>` and modify as appropriate for your problem.
+You will find detailed auto-generated documentation for the full set of arguments in the :doc:`API reference </API/HighLevel>`, but in most cases you'll probably be able simply to copy the initialization code from :mod:`router.py` or one of the other :doc:`worked examples </example_gallery/index>` and modify as appropriate for your problem.

+The next section offers a quick survey of the most important constructor arguments (again deferring the exhaustive documentation to the :doc:`API reference </API/HighLevel>`), and

 To this end, the :ref:`following section <router_py_walkthrough>` provides an annotated walkthrough of the initialization code